Parenting and Child Development

 Crisis Text Line serves young people in any type of crisis, providing them access to free, 24/7 emotional support and information they need via the medium they already use and trust: text.
-When a teen texts "START" to 741-741 a trained specialist will respond, helping the teen stay safe and healthy with effective, secure counseling and referrals.
+When a teen texts "HOME" to 741741, a trained volunteer will respond, helping the teen move from a hot moment to a cool moment.

 Domestic Violence Quiz